A nightmare is a bad dream that awakes your child or teenager from sleep leaving them feel scared and anxious.

 A nightmare is a bad dream that awakens you or your child from your sleep leaving you feeling scared or anxious.
 The nightmare usually has a disturbing or distressing theme, such as a dangerous or scary situation that evokes fear.
 It can be quite vivid and it can seem very real at times, which is why you wake up sweating or with your heart pounding.
 Sometimes you might remember the details about your bad dream, making it difficult for you to fall back asleep again.

-What causes nightmares and why do children have them?
+What causes nightmares and why is my child having nightmares?

 No one knows what causes nightmares.
 There are things that can increase the risk of having a nightmare, such as not getting enough sleep, being too tired, your sleep routine being disturbed or irregular, or dealing with stress and anxiety.
 Although nightmares can occur at any age, they are more common in children aged between three and six.
 The occasional nightmare is nothing to be worried about and they are usually less frequent around the age of ten.
 If there is a family history of having nightmares, like an older sibling or a parent suffering from them, then there is a chance that your child would also experience nightmares.
 If your child is taking medication, then this can cause them to have bad dreams.
 Sometimes people experience nightmares after a traumatic event, which can be a sign of post-traumatic stress disorder (PTSD).